 Tamarack is situated right along the lake.
 Each room is a condo with a full kitchen, fireplace, and balcony.
 The condos look like mini cabins, the staff is friendly, and free parking is available.
 Check availability here.

 The photos on this post are half of the Old Mission.
 It’s a beautiful area and a simple drive up one single road.

 Places to Eat in Traverse City

 Mama Lu’s– It’s a modern-day taco shop.
-I’m usually not into these types of places, but the reviews were excellent so we gave it a shot.
+I’m usually not into these places, but the reviews were excellent, so we gave it a shot.
 All the food we had was delicious!
-So much so that we went back the next day (for takeout), and revisited when we returned to Traverse in the winter.
-Their tacos change often but don’t miss the street corn, it’s some kind of wonderful.
+So much so that we went back the next day (for takeout) and revisited when we returned to Traverse in the winter.
+Their tacos change often but don’t miss the street corn; it’s some kind of wonderful.

 Morsels Espresso + Edibles– Definitely get their biscuit sandwiches.
 And, don’t leave without getting some of their morsels.
 They’re bite-sized pieces of goodness (think tiny cupcakes).

 Higher Grounds Coffee– Jorge is always seeking out the best coffee shops in any city, and he loved this one!